docker/docs/ee/ucp/user-access/kubectl.md

 ---
-title: Installing the Kubernetes CLI
+title: Install the Kubernetes CLI
 description: Learn how to install kubectl, the Kubernetes command-line tool, on Docker Universal Control Plane.
 keywords: ucp, cli, administration, kubectl, Kubernetes
 ---

-Docker EE deploys Kubernetes as part of a UCP installation, the UCP dashboard enables you to deploy, manage and monitor Kubernetes workloads.
-Users can also interact with the Kubernetes deployment through the Kubernetes command-line tool, which is named kubectl.
+Docker EE 2.0 and higher deploys Kubernetes as part of a UCP installation.
+Deploy, manage, and monitor Kubernetes workloads from the UCP dashboard.
+Users can also interact with the Kubernetes deployment through the Kubernetes command-line tool named kubectl.

+To access the UCP cluster with kubectl, install the [UCP client bundle](cli.md).

 > Kubernetes on Docker for Mac and Docker for Windows
 >